alertlogic/al-agent-container/elasticbeanstalk/README.md

 ## Alert Logic Agent Container Definition
 To deploy the Agent Container for EB, you must:
 1. Include the example container definition file from this repository and merge it to your own EB container configuration file (`Dockerrun.aws.json`).
 The Agent Container will run as side-car container along with your application container.
-2. Include the example `.ebExtensions` configuration and merge it to your own EB application source bundle.
+2. Include the example `.ebextensions` configuration and merge it to your own EB application source bundle.

 **To merge and edit the container definition file:**
 1. Download the `Dockerrun.aws.json` task definition file from this [here](Dockerrun.aws.json).